Yuki-42/echo-api/docs/API.md

 Create a new user.
 The body of the request must contain a JSON object with the following fields:
 - `email`: The email address of the user.
 This will be used to log in.
 - `password`: The password of the user.
 This will be used to log in.
-- `name`: The name of the user.
+- `username`: The username of the user.
 This will be displayed to other users.

 #### PUT